JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 A list of the tags and their meanings is:

 ```
-Request : "requestPlantData" // A request that asks the server for sensor information about the plants.
+Request : "REQ_plantData" // A request that asks the server for sensor information about the plants.
 The payload included in a transaction with this request can specify which plant should be updated

-Respnse	: "RES_requestPlantData" // A response that is attached to a message with plant data.
-This response follows the request "requestPlantData."
+Response : "RES_plantData" // A response that is attached to a message with plant data.
+This response follows the request "REQ_plantData."
 The payload includes the data for all plants or a single specified plant
 ```